Step-by-Step Guide for First Year Students

 Can I choose my roommate?

 Students wishing to room together must each select one another in our online housing system, called MyHousing Self-Service.
 Students who do not have a specific roommate request are encouraged to use the roommate search feature built into MyHousing Self-Service, to help find someone who will be compatible as your roommate/suitemate.
+A complete list of Housing-related FAQ's can be found here.

 Can I have a car on campus?